clewisdavis/The-Joy-of-React/course-notes.md

 #### CSS Modules

-- Let' build a component, called "Sidenote", a callout to hold tangential information.
+- Let' build a component, called "Side note", a call out to hold tangential information.
 - Here is a rough sketch of the markup

 ```JAVASCRIPT